SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 > SEE YA, DAD.
 I'LL MAKE SURE MOM GETS WHERE SHE'S GOING.

-<i>MORTIMER awkwardly waves as his children drive off.
+<br><i>MORTIMER awkwardly waves as his children drive off.
 CASSANDRA, ALEX sit in silence for a while; ALEX stares intently out the right side of the car.
 The young boy maintains his gaze while breaking the silence.</i>

 #### ALEXANDER